devcode1981/File-Provider-Storage/README.md

 rvm reinstall --disable-binary 2.3
 ```

-### Run migration manually from the command line without affecting schema_migrations
+### Fix conflicts in database migrations if you use the same db for CE and EE

+>**Note:**
+The recommended way to fix the problem is to rebuild your database and move
+your EE development into a new directory.

 In case you use the same database for both CE and EE development, sometimes you
 can get stuck in a situation when the migration is up in `rake db:migrate:status`,
 but in reality the database doesn't have it.
-In that case, you need to run
-migrations manually.

 For example, https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/3186
 introduced some changes when a few EE migrations were added to CE.
 If you were